 "So you have these two almost exact contemporaries in real life facing back towards the 19th century and forward to the 21st."

 At a preview screening of Fellowes's "posh soap opera", due to air in the UK in September, the director, Brian Percival, admitted to feeling nervous before MacLaine arrived on set.
+"She was an absolute delight.
+[But] I was terrified beforehand, the thought of Shirley and Maggie together – I just thought: 'Oh God.'"

 Fellowes denied that MacLaine had been cast as a concession to a growing American audience who have fallen hard for the ITV drama, which airs in the US on PBS.
 Rather she arrives – swathed in furs and wearing a magnificent feathered hat – to remind the audience that her daughter, Cora, comes from an American background that might prove more flexible in times of change.